sachuverma/React-Basic-Projects/README.md

     - clone the project using `git clone` command and using terminal in project directory
     - run `npm install` to install all dependencies and
     - `npm start` to start project on development server
+  - Hooks used
+    - useState
+    - useEffect
+  - user can add, edit, remove items from the list
+  - *App* component renders the *Alert* messages and *List* component which maps all items

 <br />